RealXun/The-Snail-And-The-Well/README.md

 A pretty easy way to know in how many days the Snaill will finally climb the well.

-## As bonus, lets check somthing else, just for fun.
+## As bonus, lets check something else, just for fun.
 - What is your maximum displacement in a day?
 And its minimum?
 ```
 import statistics